 Although there are some sub companies operating inter island ferries in Azores, they all belong to the same parent company: Atlântico Line.
-It provides a full service (including vehicles) between all the 9 islands.
+It provides a full service (including vehicles) between 7 of the 9 islands.

 Check Atlântico Line‘s schedule page for detailed info, but this is what you can expect:

-- Central Group – São Jorge, Pico and Faial
+- Central Group – São Jorge, Pico, Terceira, Graciosa and Faial

 - Western Group – Flores and Corvo

 Atlantico Line runs the only ferry to Flores.
-There is a very small ferry that runs between Flores and Corvo it may hold 10-15 passengers.
+The Pink line is run by a very small ferry that runs between Flores and Corvo it may hold 10-15 passengers.

 Plane vs Ferry in the Azores

 Fair question.
 So this is my tip: Fly between islands of different groups – Western, Central and Eastern – and consider the ferry only for short trips in islands of the same group (e.g. Faial to Pico or Corvo to Flores).

 I also suggest you leave the exploration of the island you’re flying OUT back home for last.
 This will avoid any problems with journey cancellations which are pretty common due to due to rapidly changing weather and ocean conditions in the North Atlantic.

 Traveling within each island

 How can you move inside each of the islands?